Hillfort: Migration Period Germany

-Scandinavia

 In Sweden, hillforts are fortifications from the Iron Age which may have had several functions.
 They are usually located on the crests of hills and mountains making use of precipices and marshes which worked as natural defences.
 The crests' more accessible parts were defended with walls of stone and outer walls in the slopes beneath are common.
 Round and closed, so-called ring forts are common even on flat ground.
 The walls often have remaining parts of stone, which were probably the support of pales.
 They often have well delineated gateways, the gates of which were probably of wood.
 Hillforts with strong walls are often located beside old trade routes and have an offensive character, whereas others are reclusive and were weakly fortified, probably only for hiding during raids.

 Many forts, located centrally in densely populated areas, were permanently settled strongholds and can show traces of settlements both inside and outside.
 Older place names containing the element sten/stein were usually hillforts.